Premises Liability Claims in Kentucky

 • Poor lighting

-• Unsecured rugs or carpets Wet floors.
+• Unsecured rugs or carpets

-Other types of premises liability include:
+Other common premises liability cases include:

 • Fires

-• Amusement park accidents
+• Amusement Park accidents

 • Flooding